Alma Dea Morani: Education

 Morani completed her undergraduate education at New York University (NYU) in 1928.
-She then went on to attend the Woman's Medical College of Pennsylvania (WMCP).
-Morani graduated with a medical degree from WMCP in 1931 and continued on to complete her residency there in 1935.
+She then went on to attend the Woman's Medical College of Pennsylvania (WMCP) and graduated in 1931.
+Morani continued on to complete her residency there in 1935.

 Career

 Morani was the first female resident at WMCP until 1935.
 She did not start practicing plastic surgery until 1938, at this time she was known for being the first female plastic surgeon in the United States.
 To further improve her skillset as a surgeon, Morani went on to attend the American College of Surgeons in 1941.
-After completing her work at the American College of Surgeons, Morani did her fellowship under a well-respected surgeon, Colonel J. Brown.
+After completing her work at the American College of Surgeons, Morani did her fellowship under a well-respected surgeon, Colonel J. Brown, at Barnes Hospital in St. Louis in 1946.
 Morani eventually returned to WMCP where she became involved in higher education.
 She began by giving lectures and worked her way up the ranks to become a full professor over a span of 27 years.
 Having maintained a strong passion in both surgery and art throughout the course of her life, Morani was successful in incorporating both into her lectures.

 Morani was philanthropically and politically active.
 During World War II Morani raised funds to help keep clinic doors open in Philippines, Taiwan, Russia, and the Balkans.
 In addition, she provided pro-bono care to those serving the country, volunteering at Valley Forge Hospital performing reconstructive surgery on wounded soldiers.
 Politically, Morani was active in speaking out in favor of women's rights.
 Morani pushed for women to be able to enter the field of medicine as easily as men.
+She also played a role in women's health care issues and medical education on an international level.

 Achievement

 Morani was the first female member accepted into the American Society of Plastic and Reconstructive Surgeons.

 In 1948, Morani founded The Hand Clinic at Women's Medical College Hospital where students were able to get hands-on experience with patients.

+Morani also co-founded a professional society for plastic surgeons in Pennsylvania in 1955.
+This society was called the Robert H. Ivy Society.

 Morani also left a lasting impression on the art community.
 With her contribution of the Morani Gallery of Art, her work can be seen on display today.

 A majority of Morani's art was inspired by her work in medicine.
 This is why her Gallery is located inside her alma mater, which was later renamed, The Medical College of Pennsylvania.
 The Medical College of Pennsylvania is the country's only medical school with an art gallery.